 Considerations for Providing Home Care for an Aging Parent

 As your parents or other elderly loved ones get older, their needs will become increasingly challenging.
-While choosing a nursing home is an option, a growing number of people are electing to move their parents into their homes with the assistance of home care agents.
-If you have considered all of the choices and decided that moving your aging parent into your home is the best choice, you should know what changes and adjustments you can expect from the senior living situation, and how to provide the best home care for an aging parent.
+While choosing a nursing home is an option, many people are electing to move their parents into their homes with the assistance of home care agencies.
+If you have considered all the choices and decided that moving your aging parent into your home is the best choice, you should know what changes and adjustments you can expect from the senior living situation, and how to provide the best home care for an aging parent.

 Changes in Your Family Roles